awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/policy-updating-console.md

    1. Choose **Create**\.

-1. If you are using a step scaling policy, do the following:
+1. If you are using a step scaling policy, choose **Create a scaling policy with steps**, and then do the following:
+**Note**
+We recommend that you use the option to create scaling policies with steps\.
+To use a simple scaling policy, choose **Create a simple scaling policy** instead\.
+For more information about simple scaling, see [Simple and Step Scaling Policies for Amazon EC2 Auto Scaling](as-scaling-simple-step.md)\.

    1. For **Name**, type a name for the policy, and then choose **Create new alarm**\.